When Eight Bells Toll (1971)

 "There was nothing more to be done here now.

-I'd sent two men to their deaths and that couldn't be undone.
+I'd sent two men to their deaths and that couldn't be undone."

 Alistair MacLean - When Eight Bells Toll

-Scripted by Alistair MacLean himself, from his gripping 1966 novel, the film remains very close to the book throughout, both in story and atmosphere.
+Scripted by Alistair MacLean himself, from his gripping 1966 novel, When Eight Bells Toll remains very close to the book throughout, both in story and atmosphere.
 Accordingly we get a tight paced, well plotted and often very grim adventure film, which like most of MacLean's work, emphasises the gritty reality rather than the Hollywood glamour of espionage, hence the remote and windswept Scottish settings and the frequent failure and bloody consequences of Calvert's plans.
-Fortunately MacLean realises the changes necessary to adapt a book to the screen, and trims enough parts of the story to keep the film comprehensible without forcing unnecessary exposition.
-A couple of new sequences are included into the plot, including an effective flashback near the start, and a rather gratuitous hint of sex and romance.
-The tension between Calvert and Uncle Arthur over the secret agent's dislike of the upper classes, is emphasised more than in the book, and provides a light vein of humour that balances well with the otherwise quite grim tone.
-Importantly the film is very well paced throughout, building up to an explosive and exciting climax, with a couple of twists towards the end that will certainly catch fans of the book by surprise.
+Fortunately MacLean realises the changes necessary to adapt a book to the screen and trims enough parts of the story to keep the film comprehensible without forcing unnecessary exposition.

 Little known Belgian director Etienne Périer does some solid work here, making good use of the dramatic Scottish scenery, and shooting the action scenes very well.
-Fortunately, unlike many films of the era, optical effects work is all but absent, and the limited special effects shots all look very good - with an explosive sequence part way though, gaining massively from use of full size vehicles instead of models.
+Fortunately, unlike many films of the era, optical effects work is all but absent, and the limited special effects shots all look very good - with an explosive sequence part way though gaining massively from use of full size vehicles instead of models.
 There is a suitably dramatic orchestral soundtrack from Watership Down (1978) composer Angela Morely (then known as Walter Stott) with a distinctive main theme.

 Having an author adapt their own book for the screen can often be hazardous, with many writers unprepared to make the changes to their stories that are required by the movie format.
 However, MacLean had gained experience writing film scripts in the 1960s (on titles such as Where Eagles Dare (1968)) and has certainly managed to balance both loyalty to the book with making an enjoyable film.
-Boosted by some solid direction and a more than fine cast, When Eight Bells Toll comes highly recommended to fans of the novel and recommended to fans of the less suave action and thriller films from the 1960s/70s.
+Boosted by some solid direction and a more than fine cast, When Eight Bells Toll comes highly recommended to fans of the novel and recommended to fans of the gritty thriller films from the 1960s/70s.

-In brief:
+In Brief

 Anyone famous in it?
 Anthony Hopkins - now a big Hollywood star, before that, best known for his role in A Bridge Too Far (1977)

-Jack Hawkins - well known British actor at the time, best remembered for The Black Rose (1950) with Tyrone Power.
+Jack Hawkins - well known British actor at the time, best remembered for The Black Rose (1950)

 Directed by anyone interesting?
 Etienne Périer - a Belgian director, best known otherwise for the Michael York adventure film Zeppelin (1971).

-Any sex?
+Any sex or nudity?
 Some hints, nothing seen.

-Certainly of interest to fans of the less suave action thrillers, and for fans of the book.
+Who is it for?
+Certainly of interest to fans of the grittier action thrillers, and for fans of the book.

 The DVD

-Visuals Original Aspect Ratio - 2.35:1 anamorphic widescreen.
+Visuals Original Aspect Ratio - 2.28:1 anamorphic widescreen.
 Colour.

 The print is good, with no noticeable damage and only very slight grain.
 Colours are a little faded in some scenes, although this might well reflect the original print.

-Audio English mono.
-Sounds good throughout.
+Audio English stereo.
+Sounds fine

-Subtitles English HOH.
+Subtitles English HOH

-ExtrasThe disc includes:
+Extras The disc includes:

-Region Region 2 (UK, Europe) - PAL
+Region Region 2 (ALL) - PAL

 Cuts?
 Believed to be fully uncut.
 English language print.